Alexander Boteler: Career

 When Dr. Boteler, his father, died in 1836, Alexander Boteler inherited a plantation and house ("Fountain Rock") and significant debts, which he paid off with the assistance of his wife's inheritance as well as his grandfather Robinson.
 Boteler also throughout his life championed the new steamboat technology (which he witnessed as a boy on the Potomac River at Shepherdstown), and the inventor James Rumsey.
 His father and George Reynolds had also built a cement mill, crushing limestone common in the area for use building the Chesapeake and Ohio Canal nearby, as well as buildings in Washington D.C. and Georgetown downriver (or down the canal).
 Henry Boteler sold his interest to his partner in 1835, but Alexander Boteler would buy the mill from Reynolds in 1846, and operate it until August 1861, when it was destroyed by Union forces.

 Boteler became known as a progressive farmer, using a "wheat cutter" to harvest his major crop, as well as hotbeds to start market crops.
 He also had livestock and experimented with grafting varieties of fruit and nut trees.
 Boteler helped found the Jefferson County Agricultural Society and became its president in 1850.
 He lectured on farming techniques at the Ohio State Agricultural Fair, the Shenandoah Valley Agricultural Society, and the Agricultural Society of Hagerstown, Maryland.
-In 1840, Boteler owned 13 slaves, which number grew by 1860 only to 15 slaves (all but 3 of them adults).
+In 1840, Boteler owned 13 slaves, which number grew by 1860 only to 15 slaves (all but three of them adults).
 This was in part due to his signing a $20,000 note for a friend, who defaulted, so that about half of Boteler's plantation was sold in 1852.
 Furthermore, he financially backed the Chesapeake and Ohio Canal, although traffic on the canal decreased as the Baltimore and Ohio Railroad completed track first to Martinsburg, then reached Wheeling, West Virginia, in 1853.

 Boteler was also an artist and author.
-He published an illustrated book, My Ride to the Barbecue in 1860 about a major civic event he hosted on September 11, 1858 (probably in conjunction with his political campaign described below), which reportedly 5000 people attended.
+He published an illustrated book, My Ride to the Barbecue in 1860 about a major civic event that he had hosted on September 11, 1858 (probably in conjunction with his political campaign described below), which reportedly had been attended by 5,000 people.